Duration: 4 years full time

 Institution code: R72

 Through Science and in everyday life we understand that climate change is happening all around us.
-As our planet continues to warm up and climate patterns change, bringing extreme and unpredictable weather, environments will become hotter, drier or wetter, the natural resources we rely upon will become increasingly threatened and all life on Earth will be severely impacted.
+As our planet continues to warm up and climate patterns change, bringing extreme and unpredictable weather, environments will become hotter, drier or wetter, and the natural resources we rely upon will become increasingly threatened and all life of Earth will be severely impacted.

 - Recommended for those who wish to undertake a broader and deeper study of the subject.

 Core ModulesYear 1

 This module will introduce you to the concept of Earth System interactions, as a framework for understanding the causes and consequences of environmental and climate change.
 The module will cover the physical and chemical features of the Lithosphere, Atmosphere, Hydrosphere and Biosphere; the processes that link these parts of the Earth System together; and the consequences of disturbing these interlinked systems.
 Term 2 will introduce you to the mechanisms that drive climate change, and the tools that scientists have at their disposal to quantify past climate change.